machal/freestyle-grid/README.md

 IE8- doesn't support Media Queries so you need to use [Respond.js](https://github.com/scottjehl/Respond) polyfill.

-And if your grid items (`.fgrid-item`) are of unequal height, than you have to add `<div class="clearfix">` when startin new layout row.
+And if your grid items (`.fgrid-item`) are of unequal height, then you have to add `<div class="clearfix">` when starting new layout row.
 This is because IE8 and lower versions lacks `:nth-of-type` support.

 So the IE8 simplified markup looks like this: